 - Oswald Mosley goes from the leader of the British fascist movement in our timeline and a potential chairman of a Stalinistic Britain in Kaiserreich to an economic minister and potential leader for the socialist, pacifist and democratic Independent Labour Party in Führerreich.

-- Mexico Called; They Want Texas Back: Mexico entered in the First Grear War in the side with the objective of doing this, they failed miserably, had the entire country occupied, Baja California directly annexed by the US and Mexico becomes a client state of the US.
-After the massive economical depression the US suffers, they can't maintain their political control over the rest of the Americas, Mexico has a Valkist takeover with the objective of not only taking Baja back but all the lost territories.
+- Mexico Called; They Want Texas Back: Mexico entered in the First Grear War in the side with the objective of doing this: they failed miserably, had their entire country occupied and turned into a client state of the US, and lost Baja California.
+After the massive economical depression the US suffers causes them to loosen their political control over the rest of the Americas, Mexico has a Valkist takeover with the objective of not only taking Baja back but all the lost territories.

 - Point of Divergence: The point of divergence of Führerreich is Theodore Roosevelt winning the 1912 election, which means a more interventionist US, and, as a result, participation of the US on the side of the Entente in World War I.